khavnekar-y/AI-Information-Extractor/README.md

-# AI Application Workflow
+# Automated Document Processing and Markdown Generation

-This project outlines the architecture and workflow of an AI application that processes and standardizes data from various sources (PDFs, web scraping, and enterprise services) and stores it in an AWS S3 bucket.
-The application is built using a combination of Python libraries, FastAPI for the backend, and Streamlit for the frontend.
+A comprehensive solution for extracting, processing, and standardizing data from documents(PDF files) and web sources using both open-source and enterprise tools.
+The application leverages FastAPI for backend processing and Streamlit for an intuitive user interface, deployed on Google Cloud Run.

 ## Workflow Diagram